duckdb/duckdb-web/docs/sql/query_syntax/having.md

 ## Examples

-Count the number of entries in the "addresses" table that belong to each different city, filtering out cities with a count below 50:
+Count the number of entries in the `addresses` table that belong to each different `city`, filtering out cities with a count below 50:

 ```sql
 SELECT city, count(*)